How to Secure a Nursing Career in Washington State

 - Post-master’s ARNP students retain their specialty and earn their doctoral degree.

-We also offer a Post-Graduate Nurse Practitioner Certificate program for two concentrations:
+We also offer a Post-Graduate Nurse Practitioner Certificate program for three concentrations:

 - Family Nurse Practitioner (FNP)